brittaparks/Threat-Hunting-Scenario-Tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the DeviceProcessEvents table for any process command line containing the string “tor-browser-windows-x86_64-portable-14.0.9.exe".
-Based on the results returned, at Apr 8, 2025 1:34:59 PM, the employee ran a command to silently install a tor browser.
+Searched the DeviceProcessEvents table for any process command line containing the string `tor-browser-windows-x86_64-portable-14.0.9.exe`.
+Based on the results returned, at `Apr 8, 2025 1:34:59 PM`, the employee ran a command to silently install a tor browser.

 **Query used to locate event:**